Clubfoot: Ponseti method

 The Ponseti method is highly effective with short-term success rates of 90%.
 However, anywhere from 14% to 41% of children experience a recurrence of the deformity, with as many as 56% requiring an additional surgery beyond the 10 year mark.
 The most common reason for this is inadequate adherence to bracing, such as not wearing the brace properly, not keeping it on for the recommended length of time, or not using it every day.
 Children who do not follow proper bracing protocol have up to seven times higher recurrence rates than those who follow bracing protocol, as the muscles around the foot can pull it back into the abnormal position.
 Low parental education level and failure to understand the importance of bracing is a major contributor to non-adherence.
 Relapses are managed by repeating the casting process.
 Relapsed feet may also require additional, more extensive surgeries and have a reduced chance of achieving subsequent correction.
 Furthermore, research has revealed the possibility of overcorrection after use of the Ponseti method.

 Another reason for recurrence is a congenital muscle imbalance between the muscles that invert the ankle (tibialis posterior and tibialis anterior muscles) and the muscles that evert the ankle (peroneal muscles).
 This imbalance is present in approximately 20% of infants successfully treated with the Ponseti casting method, and makes them more prone to recurrence.
 This relapse is usually treated with Ponseti casting and can be done multiple times before resorting to surgery.
 If after all non-surgical casting and bracing options have been exhausted, and when the child is over four years of age (many doctors prefer to wait until after seven years old), this can be addressed with a surgery to transfer the tibialis anterior tendon from its medial attachment (on the navicula) to a more lateral position (on the lateral cuneiform).
 The surgery requires general anesthesia and subsequent casting while the tendon heals, but it is a relatively minor surgery that re-balances the muscles of the foot without disturbing any joints.

-The impact of Ponsetti management of clubfoot on mothers and caregivers has also been researched with studies finding mother's caring for children with congenital club foot report significantly lower levels of psychological health than mothers of healthy infants.
+The impact of Ponseti management of clubfoot on mothers and caregivers has also been researched with studies finding mothers caring for children with congenital club foot report significantly lower levels of psychological health than mothers of healthy infants.